bodulic/CATS-rf/README.md

 ## Installing from source

 ### Linux and Windows
-CATS-rf consists of Bash and R scripts distributed via this repository.
+CATS-rf consists of Bash and R scripts located in the `scripts` directory of this repository.
+After cloning the repository, all CATS-rf scripts must be included in the `PATH` environment variable.

 For the best compatibility and performance, we recommend running CATS-rf on:
 - Any modern Linux distribution (e.g. Ubuntu, Debian, Fedora, etc.)
 - WSL (i.e. Ubuntu on Windows)